 Gondola & Luging

-The Skyline gondola and luge in Rotorua are supposedly some of the best attractions, and the only reason why I didn’t do them is because I was already planning on doing the same exact thing in Queenstown, which I had heard was much more scenic.
+The Skyline gondola and luge are supposedly some of the best things to do in Rotorua, and the only reason why I didn’t do them is because I was already planning on doing the same exact thing in Queenstown, which I had heard was much more scenic.

 However, if you have the time, going up on the gondola and seeing the views out across Rotorua, and luging down a mountain at a relatively inexpensive price, it’s worth it.

 To be fair, that recommendation is speaking from my experience doing the gondola in Queenstown, but it was one of the most beautiful views I’ve seen in New Zealand, and luging simply just makes you feel ridiculous in a good way.
 I couldn’t stop giggling on my three times down the mountain.